Sofono

 Sofono Electrical Division of Federated Foundries Ltd was formed in Falkirk, Scotland, in 1959 to manufacture and market electric heaters from the Grange-Camelon Iron Company Limited (also known as the Grangemouth Iron Company Limited).
 Federated Foundries had previously produced open-fire cookers/water heaters and fireplace grates under the Sofono brand name, and continued to do so.
 From 1959, Sofono produced the well-known Spacemaster range of convector and radiant-convector heaters, described as a "flying saucer" shape because they were circular.
-They also produced other electric heaters such as the Saturn range of domestic reflector fires, the Jupiter range of industrial infra red heaters, and the Sofono-flame range of infra-red coal-effect heaters.
+They also produced other electric heaters such as the Saturn range of domestic reflector fires, the Jupiter range of industrial infrared heaters, and the Sofono-flame range of infra-red coal-effect heaters.